Great to have you with us, my friends, on Friday, live from the Southern Command in sunny South Florida.

 I've been hooked ever since.

-But I have two open line Friday questions for you.
+But I have two Open Line Friday questions for you.

 Did it feel a little hostile?

-It's always been uh much more than professional.
+It's always been much more than professional.

 It's always been extremely friendly and really respectful.

-The first time uh well they called and asked me to uh lend my voice to the program, and I was able to do it with a uh high-speed phone connection, and uh they were on the other end of the phone doing the direction, and they were just as uh it was Seth and and one of his assistants, and it were just as uh complimentary and appreciative as anybody, maybe even more so.
+The first time they called and asked me to lend my voice to the program, and I was able to do it with a high-speed phone connection.

-He was doing the other voices and I was doing mine.
+He was doing the other voices, and I was doing mine.

 He was entirely complimentary.

-I you wouldn't believe what we get coming in here at people, you know, want to get in here and get it out of here and don't spend much time, but we you you we this is just a great body of work.
+People want to get in here and get it out of here and don't spend much time.

 I can't tell you how much we appreciate it.

-Um he was in fact the the day I was out there actually doing the uh the work for the episode that was about me, he was a little late coming in because his he bought a house and it was being remodeled, and we were uh uh sharing stories about the the pain and suffering everybody goes through doing that.
+He was, in fact, the day I was out there actually doing the work for the episode that was about me, he was a little late coming in because he bought a house and it was being remodeled.

 He wrote right back.